 In fact, each native language speaker has a version of pronouncing a word, lending each English word a unique twang depending on which native language they speak at home.
-All of this may be fun to hear and help you guess which place the person belongs to but it, unfortunately, doesn’t help you score well in the IELTS.
+All of this may be fun to hear and help you guess which place the person belongs to but it, unfortunately, doesn’t help you score well in the IELTS speaking topics in 2020.

-To be able to score well in the speaking test where you have to answer questions in an interview like scenario with the examiner, your pronunciation will be under the microscope.
+To be able to score well in the IELTS speaking questions 2020 where you have to answer in an interview-like scenario with the examiner, your pronunciation will be under the microscope.

-The good thing about pronunciation is it can be learned rather quickly if you following these 9 simple tips.
+The good thing about pronunciation is it can be learned rather quickly if you follow these 9 simple speaking tips for IELTS:

 1. Don’t be afraid, Speak!

-When trying to pronounce news words check yourself in the mirror to see how your mouth moves.
+When trying to pronounce new English language words check yourself in the mirror to see how your mouth moves.
 This can help you get the often-elusive intonation in place.
-Not stressing on your r’s and stressing just enough on your ‘th’s is crucial and this can only improve when you see and hear a native speaker and try and imitate the same facial muscle movements.
+Not stressing on your r’s and stressing just enough on your ‘th’s is crucial and this can only improve when you see and hear a native speaker and try to imitate the same facial muscle movements.
 To enhance your skills in the English language, you can either record an audio file or a video on your phone or computer to help you.

 Breaking them and knowing which parts require to be dragged longer and which ones to keep short can show the examiner that you really know what you’re saying.
 Words like “particular” and “introduce” have a certain sound which only comes after you learn which part is to be stressed upon.

 Lastly, try this hack that can help you speed up your learning process and enhance your skills in the IELTS speaking topics.
 Teach pronunciation to a buddy.

 Yes, teaching sounds is like a far-fetched idea right now but once you start you will realise that teaching can help you get ahead and make you focus even more on the art of pronouncing.
 Assuming a teaching role makes you feel responsible and sometimes your buddy may have questions that you may not have thought of and you might even get ideas for IELTS speaking topics for 2020.